 Pursuant to the rules and regulations of the Cayman Islands and the British Virgin Islands, the Group is not subject to any income tax in the Cayman Islands and British Virgin Islands.

 The statutory tax rate for the subsidiary in Hong Kong is 16.5%.
-No Hong Kong profits tax on the Group's subsidiary has been provided as there were no assessable profits arising in Hong Kong during the year.
+No Hong Kong Profits Tax on the Group's subsidiary has been provided as there were no assessable profits arising in Hong Kong during both years.